ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/VideoOutput.rst

         }
     }

-The `VideoOutput </sdk/apps/qml/QtMultimedia/VideoOutput/>`__ item supports untransformed, stretched, and uniformly scaled video presentation.
-For a description of stretched uniformly scaled presentation, see the
+The :ref:`VideoOutput <sdk_qtmultimedia_videooutput>` item supports
+untransformed, stretched, and uniformly scaled video presentation.
+For a description of stretched uniformly scaled presentation, see the :ref:`fillMode <sdk_qtmultimedia_videooutput#fillMode-prop>` property description.
-`fillMode </sdk/apps/qml/QtMultimedia/VideoOutput#fillMode-prop>`__
-property description.

 The VideoOutput item works with backends that support either QVideoRendererControl or QVideoWindowControl.
 If the backend only